Coefficients of the solid angle and Ehrhart quasi-polynomials: Introduction

 where the sum is taken over all faces of $P$ and $\mu$ depends only on ``local'' geometric data associated to the face $F$, namely the cone $\fcone(P,F)$ and the translation class of $\aff(F)$ modulo $\Z^d$.
 Since the volume is homogeneous with degree $\dim(F)$, applying \eqref{eq:localP} to $tP$ for integer $t$, we see that this expression implies a formula of the type

 Such formula is called a \textbf{local formula} for the quasi-coefficients.
-Since $\fcone(P,F)$ doesn't change under dilations and, taking $m$ as the denominator of $P$, $\aff(mF)$ has integer points, we see that indeed $e_k(t) = e_k(t+m)$.
+Since $\fcone(P,F)$ does not change under dilations and, taking $m$ as the denominator of $P$, $\aff(mF)$ has integer points, we see that indeed $e_k(t) = e_k(t+m)$.

 These formulas \eqref{eq:localformula} are not unique.
-Indeed, when $P$ is an integer polytope, Pommersheim and Thomas~\cite{pommersheim04} constructed infinite classes of such formulas based on an expression for the Todd class of a toric variety; For the case that $P$ is a rational polytope, Barvinok~\cite{barvinok06,barvinok08} studied the algorithmic complexity of computing these coefficients, showing that fixing the codimension $\dim(P)-\dim(F)$, $\mu(P,F)$ is indeed computable in polynomial time and Berline and Vergne~\cite{berline07} computed a local formula based on a valuation that associates an analytic function to the tangent cone at each face (see a brief summary of this in Appendix~\ref{ap:mu-valuation}).
+Indeed, when $P$ is an integer polytope, Pommersheim and Thomas~\cite{pommersheim04} constructed infinite classes of such formulas based on an expression for the Todd class of a toric variety; For the case that $P$ is a rational polytope, Barvinok~\cite{barvinok06,barvinok08} studied the algorithmic complexity of computing these coefficients, showing that fixing the codimension $\dim(P)-\dim(F)$, $\mu(P,F)$ is indeed computable in polynomial time and Berline and Vergne~\cite{berline07} computed a local formula based on a valuation that associates an analytic function to the tangent cone at each face.
 Garoufalidis and Pommersheim~\cite{garoufalidis12} showed that there exists such valuation (and hence a local formula) uniquely for each given ``rigid complement map'' of the vector space, which is a systematic way to extend functions initialy defined on subspaces to the entire space.
 Recently, Ring and Sch\"urmann~\cite{ring18} also produced a method to build local formulas based on the choice of fundamental domains on sublattices.
 For simplicity, in this paper we assume a fixed inner product on $\R^d$, which we also use to identify the space with its dual, and in this way these complement maps are simply given by orthogonal projection.

-A simple way to see that the solid angle sum is indeed a quasi-polynomial and enjoys a lot of the same properties of the Ehrhart function follows by using a simple (albeit not quite practical) relation~\cite[Lemma 13.2]{beck15} followed by the Ehrhart reciprocity law~\cite[Theorem 4.1]{beck15}:
+A simple way to see that the solid angle sum is indeed a quasi-polynomial and enjoys a lot of the same properties of the Ehrhart function follows by using a simple relation~\cite[Lemma 13.2]{beck15} followed by the Ehrhart reciprocity law~\cite[Theorem 4.1]{beck15}:

 where the sum is taken over all faces of $P$ and $\omega_P(F)$ is defined as the solid angle of any point in the relative interior of the face $F$.
-In Appendix~\ref{ap:ehrhart-to-solidangle} we show how the relation~\eqref{eq:AP-faces} can be used to derive $a_k(t)$, given the coefficients $e_k(t)$.
-But we find it more natural to proceed in the opposite direction: first give formulations for the solid angle polynomial using Fourier analytic methods, then show how the Ehrhart coefficients can be recovered from them.
+But we proceed in the opposite direction: first we give formulations for the solid angle quasi-polynomial using Fourier analytic methods and then show how the Ehrhart coefficients can be recovered from them.

 We make one more remark concerning the domain of the dilation parameter.
 Linke~\cite{linke11} has shown that the Ehrhart function still preserves its quasi-polynomial structure when considered with positive real dilations instead only integer dilations.
 One of her main observations was that for a rational polytope $P$ and $p, q \in \Z_{> 0}$, one may use $L_P(p/q) = L_{\frac{1}{q}P}(p)$ and this relation indeed extends to the quasi-coefficients.
 Letting $e_k(P; t) := e_{k}(t)$, Linke showed that